Magyartanulas/magyartanulas.github.io/Section6.md

 If the *same subject* negates more verbs in a sentence, `sem` is used instead.
 The use of sem can also be used with pronouns for emphasis.

-Consider person A speaking to both persons B & C
+Consider this scenario:

-* A: Szeretitek a klasszikus zenét? - (Do you like classical music?)
+* Alex: Szeretitek a klasszikus zenét? - (Do you like classical music?)
-  * B: Nem.
+  * Barnabás: Nem.
-  * C: Én sem. - (I don't either.)
+  * Éva: Én sem. - (I don't either.)

 It should be noted that English treats the sentence as one whole value whereas Hungarian treats the sentence as *a series of values*.
 If you want to negate the sentence, every part of the sentence is negated.